inversion-api/inversion-engine/NOTES.md

 * TODO: add tests for nested document put/post
 * TODO: add tests for nested document put/pust with compound keys

-* TODO: sort by primary index if no sort is provided
+ADDED TO GITHUB * TODO: sort by primary index if no sort is provided
-* TODO: should we require a sort key to use pagination?
+* TODO: should we require a sort key to use pagination YES

 * TODO: throw error if dynamo continuation token and requested sort don't match

 * TODO: update "rowCount" to "foundRows" or something like that